Pomog/ChemTrack-Android/docs/technical_task.md

 - Searchbar with possibilities to search by Name, CAS, WH code.
 - Filters (by project, by storage condition, date)

-## 9. Security Considerations
+## 11. Security Considerations
 Identify potential security risks and outline measures to secure the application and its data.

-## 10. Integration
+## 12. Integration
 Specify integration requirements, if any:
-- A plagin to fetch all convenient names of chemical by its CAS number (written on python or other language).
-I will use Json to comunicate with the app.
+- A plugin to fetch all convenient names of chemical by its CAS number (written on python or another language).
+I will use Json to communicate with the app.
-- Barcode scanner integration /*Under the consideration*/
+- Barcode scanner integration /*Under consideration*/
 - User authentication integration

-## 11. Testing Plan
+## 13. Testing Plan
 Define a comprehensive testing plan:
 - Unit testing for individual components
 - Integration testing for combined functionalities
 - User acceptance testing

-## 12. Timeline and Milestones
+## 14. Timeline and Milestones
 Establish a timeline for the development process:
 - Milestone 1: Database design and setup
 - Milestone 2: UI/UX design and basic functionality implementation